jonwa/lerna-release-workflow/README.md

 ## Create a new repository from this template

-Click the `Use this Template` button and provide the new repository details.
+Click the `Use this template` button and provide the new repository details.

 ## Getting Started